blarney-lang/blarney/README.md

 When a `load` is issued for a given address, the value at that address appears on `out` on the next clock cycle.
-When a `store` is issued, the value is written to the RAM on the current cycle, and the written value appears on `out` on the next cycle.
-A parallel `load` and `store` to the same `RAM` interface should not be issued on the same cycle.
-To illustrate, here is a test bench that creates a block RAM and performs a `store` followed by a `load`.
+When a `store` is issued, the value is written to the RAM on the current cycle, and a load of the new value can be requested on the subsequent cycle.
+A parallel `load` and `store` should only be issued on the same cycle if the RAM has been created as a dual-port RAM (as opposed to a single-port RAM).
+To illustrate, here is a test bench that creates a single-port block RAM and performs a `store` followed by a `load`.

 ```hs
 top :: Module ()